Breast Augmentation in Cleveland, OH

 Step 1 – Anesthesia

 Medications are administered for your comfort during the surgical procedure.
-Dr. Medalie prefers light general anesthesia with the patient breathing fully on her own.
+Dr. Medalie prefers light general anesthesia with the patient breathing fully on their own.

 Step 2 – The incision